Customer support in the age of coding agents

 April 9, 2026

-Agents have changed customer support.
 Coding agents aren’t just writing more software.
 They’re generating software like games have procedurally generated terrain.
-How must support evolve?
+This has changed the support demand, so how must support operations evolve?

 Moving targets

 Vibe coding and plastic software have arrived.
 Agents mean code stability and software stability have universally declined.
-Yes, we are shipping faster and code improves faster, but that means we’re constantly in a state of things being broken at the edges.
-And not only in our own code bases, but in our customers and our vendors.
-Stability is sacrificed because all businesses feel like they’re only a few months away from irrelevance or obsolescence.
+We’re shipping faster and code improves faster, but we’re constantly in a state of things being broken at the edges—not only in our own codebases, but in our customers’ and our vendors’.
+Stability is sacrificed because every business feels a few months away from irrelevance.

-Yet historically, stability and support were hand-in-hand concepts.
-Ubuntu had “LTS” or “long-term support” releases because support was tied to stability.
-How can you ask your support team to constantly keep up-to-date with the latest code changes?
-New bugs appear at the edges, and as soon as a bug is understood, it can be fixed with an agent and the fix deployed in minutes—but that fix may introduce new edge cases of its own.
-Support teams must track both: the breakages and the fixes.
-Sure, the broad feature or product might look the same, but how it works and therefore how it breaks is constantly changing under the hood.
-I’ve literally had conversations with customers where I have to verify when they hit a bug because we may have landed a bug fix since then.
+Historically, stability and support were hand-in-hand.
+Ubuntu had “LTS” releases because support was tied to stability.
+How can you ask your support team to keep up with the latest code changes?
+New bugs appear at the edges, and as soon as a bug is understood, an agent fixes it and deploys in minutes—but that fix may introduce new edge cases of its own.
+Support teams must track both—the breakages and the fixes.
+The broad feature might look the same, but how it works and therefore how it breaks is constantly changing under the hood.
+I’ve literally had conversations where I have to verify when a customer hit a bug, because we may have landed a fix since then.

 Interventions, not questions

 Customer support used to be answering questions around “opaque interfaces”.
-Kernel has these SDKs and APIs.
+Kernel has SDKs and APIs.
 I can help you understand them, but they’re fixed points.
-People would ask “How do I set up X?” or even “How do you bill for Y?”
-This old way of thinking results in knowledge bases that you can search over: either docs, StackOverflow, or literal FAQs.
-And because those interfaces were firm and therefore stable, the knowledge bases were relatively up-to-date.
+People would ask “How do I set up X?” or “How do you bill for Y?”
+This old way of thinking produces knowledge bases you can search over: docs, StackOverflow, FAQs.
+And because those interfaces were stable, the knowledge bases were relatively up-to-date.

 That’s gone.
-Firstly, the questions around our interfaces have been soaked up by agents.
-When setting up Kernel, our customers are asking their agents.
-Agents are poring over our public docs and repos.
-Not only can the agents answer those questions, most of the time, the customers don’t even need to ask them because the agents have done all the setup work.
+Questions about our interfaces have been soaked up by agents.
+When setting up Kernel, customers are asking their agents, and those agents are poring over our public docs and repos.
+Most of the time, customers don’t even need to ask because the agents have done the setup work.

-Instead, support has shifted to managing interventions.
-Almost all support questions are now “This feature isn’t working, tell me why.”
-They are asking for server logs and expecting code fixes.
-Customers, more than ever, push into our code, literally even contributing code to our open source repos.
-And it makes sense: asking for a code change used to be a major request: likely taking weeks or months.
-But coding agents make software feel like it should be responsive, fluid to our needs.
-Behind every bug, a customer thinks “I could vibe-code a fix in 5 minutes!”
+Support has shifted to managing interventions.
+Almost every ticket is now “This feature isn’t working, tell me why.”
+Customers ask for server logs and expect code fixes.
+They push into our code, literally even contributing to our open source repos.
+It makes sense—asking for a code change used to be a major request, weeks or months.
+Coding agents make software feel like it should be responsive, fluid to our needs.
+Behind every bug, a customer thinks “I could vibe-code a fix in 5 minutes.”

 Humans in the loop

-The combination of instability of the software and complexity of customer requests means that support, too, must shift.
-I see customer work splitting into two types: relationship management and intervention triage.
+Unstable software plus complex requests means support must shift too.
+Customer work is splitting into two types: relationship management and intervention triage.

 Relationship management will exist for the same reason you still talk to a sales associate to buy a Rolex.
 Humans trust humans, especially for major purchases.
-However, relationship management is an embarrassingly parallel problem.
-If you have two account managers, each account manager can talk to their own assigned customers.
-The relationships and egos are always complex, but it’s a tale as old as time.
-Agents will augment this world, but will not fundamentally change it: the best hotel concierges can send up towels at the press of a button, but the art of hospitality remains.
+It’s also an embarrassingly parallel problem—two account managers, two sets of assigned customers.
+The relationships and egos are complex, but it’s a tale as old as time.
+Agents will augment this world without fundamentally changing it.
+The best hotel concierges can send up towels at the press of a button, but the art of hospitality remains.
+If even a full AI-pilled tech founder wants a human, the human touch has no expiration date.

 “So what?
-You could always send code snippets to customers.”
+You could always send code snippets.”
 The difference is scale and cost.
-Code is as cheap as prose now and scaling these kinds of conversations is possible.
+Code is as cheap as prose now, and scaling these conversations is possible.
 When you’re collaborating on code, support isn’t a queue or even a conversation.
-It’s Hanabi.
-Support and customer are solving a problem together as quickly as possible, but communications are constrained by policy and privacy.
+It’s Hanabi—the cooperative card game where you can see everyone’s hand but your own.
+Support and customer are solving a problem together as fast as possible, but communications are constrained by policy and privacy.
 We’re figuring out whether the next “play” is a code fix in Kernel or the customer’s codebase.

-I suspect that agents, optimizing little buggers that they are, will learn to avoid “risky” steps that will require human approval.
-In this world, two customer agents could initiate and conclude a conversation in a matter of minutes, producing either pull requests in one or both Kernel and customer code bases.
+I suspect agents—optimizing little buggers that they are—will learn to avoid the steps that trigger review.
+In that world, two agents could initiate and conclude a conversation in minutes, producing pull requests in one or both codebases.

 Support used to be a knowledge problem: memorize the interfaces, maintain the docs, answer the questions.
 Coding agents have both made that world obsolete and open the doors for a new world.
 The value of support is no longer knowing how the software works—an agent can read the code faster than any human.
 The value is managing agent inputs and outputs to orchestrate company and customer code.